D. T. Suzuki: New Buddhism

 The traditional form of Zen has been greatly altered by the Meiji restoration, but Japanese Zen still flourishes as a monastic tradition.
 The Zen tradition in Japan, in its customary form, required a great deal of time and discipline from monks that laity would have difficulty finding.
 Zen monks were often expected to have spent several years in intensive doctrinal study, memorizing sutras and poring over commentaries, before even entering the monastery to undergo kōan practice in sanzen with a Zen master.
 The fact that Suzuki himself was able to do so (as a layman) was largely the invention of New Buddhism.

 Japanese nationalism

 During the Meiji restoration the Nihonjinron philosophy took prevalence.
 It emphasizes the uniqueness of the Japanese people.
 This uniqueness has been attributed to many different factors.
 Suzuki attributed it to Zen.
 In his view, Zen embodies the ultimate essence of all philosophy and religion.
 He pictured Zen as a unique expression of Asian spirituality, which was considered to be superior to the western ways of thinking.

 Sharf criticizes this uniqueness theory, as propagated by Suzuki:

 Sharf also doubts the motivations of Suzuki:

 Kemmyō Taira Satō does not agree with this critical assessment of Suzuki:

 Praise of Suzuki's work

 Suzuki's books have been widely read and commented on.
 One example is An Introduction to Zen Buddhism, which includes a 30-page commentary by analytical psychologist Carl Jung, who wrote of Suzuki:

-But Jung was also critical, warning against an uncritical borrowing from Asian spirituality.